openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass replaces all `FullyConnected` operations with `Convolution` operation.
 It inserts extra `Reshape` operations to satisfy `Convolution` specification.
+### `-convert-pad-to-concat`: Convert Pad Ops to Concat with Constant
+The pass is a part of `AdjustForVPU` pipeline.

+After FusePadOps pass, there are Pad Ops can not be fused.
+Replace `IE::PadOp` with `IE::ConcatOp` and `Const::DeclareOp`
+Only `IE::PadMode::CONSTANT` case is supported.
 ### `-convert-paddings-to-floor-mode`: Convert Convolution and Pooling layers paddings to FLOOR rouding mode
 The pass is a part of `AdjustForVPU` pipeline.